-As COVID-19 variants emerged, much of the last two years has been occupied with coping with the effects of the pandemic.
-But now, the success of the vaccination rollout may offer a return to more normality - it with it the need for compliance once again.
+As COVID-19 variants emerged, much of the last two years were occupied by the effects of the pandemic.
+But with the success of the vaccination rollout, there's been a return to more normality - and with it, the need for compliance again.

 Biggest challenges faced by compliance in 2022

 - Vulnerable customer management